citp/privacy-policy-historical/i/ip/ipo/ipott.com.md

 ## Contact us

-Please address all your queries and doubts pertaining to our privacy policy and security measures to [info@ipott.com](mailto:info@ipott.com).
+Please address all your queries and doubts pertaining to our privacy policy and security measures to [info@ipott.co.in](mailto:info@ipott.co.in)